LWZXS/FinderTools/README.md

 2. Restart Finder (`killall Finder` in Terminal)

 ## Requirements
-- macOS 13.5 Catalina or later
+- macOS 13.5 or later

 ## Screenshot
 ![FinderTools in action](screenshot.png) <!-- Add your screenshot here -->